-I hereby acknowledge that I have received a copy of the 2012 Department of Physical Therapy (entry-level DPT) student handbook and I understand that I am to promptly read and abide by its contents which set forth the terms and conditions of my enrollment.
+I hereby acknowledge that I understand that the web address for Department of Physical Therapy (entry-level DPT) student handbook is: https://alliedhealth.llu.edu/sites/alliedhealth.llu.edu/files/docs/pt-student-handbook.pdf.
+I understand that I am to promptly read and abide by its contents which set forth the terms and conditions of my enrollment.